Decripto-org/DecriptOS/Comandi terminale.md

 Per collegare GitHub tramite ssh:

+- crea la chiave SSH
-- ssh-keygen -t ed25519 -C james.moriarty@decripto.org
+  `ssh-keygen -t ed25519 -C james.moriarty@decripto.org`

 [enter the file in which to save the key or skip to keep `/home/decripto/.ssh/id_ed25519`]